 Sort of like that super-knowledgeable British bookstore clerk you admire, this distinguished little fella seems like he has all the answers.

 Corgis are not only affectionate and kind, they’re also super-smart, making them the ideal companions at the bookstore (they’ll have great suggestions!) and the perfect dogs to go over complex plot points with.
 Probably.

 Looking for a lazy, low-key pal for drizzly Sunday afternoons?
-Look no further.
+Look no further than the Basset Hound.

 Always easygoing, these floppy-eared dogs are happiest curled up with you and your favorite book all weekend.
 Just be sure to break away for a quick walk between chapters, since they can easily pack on the pounds without proper exercise.